datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 midterm project.
 You start by creating an analysis dataset.
 Let's do it as a subdataset of ``DataLad-101``.
-Remember to specify the ``--dataset`` option within :command:`datalad create` to link it as a subdataset:
+Remember to specify the ``--dataset`` option within :command:`datalad create` to link it as a subdataset!
+After the last lecture, you naturally want your dataset to follow the YODA principles.
+As a start, you use the ``cfg_yoda`` procedure to help you structure the dataset [#f1]_.

 .. runrecord:: _examples/DL-101-130-103
    :language: console